- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 loss of the tooth.

-It’s hard to say how long each step might take, as this depends on many factors including oral hygiene, smoking and drinking habits, as well as whether or not the patient targets the issue at all.
+It is hard to say how long each step might take, as this depends on many factors, including oral hygiene, smoking and drinking habits, as well as whether or not the patient targets the issue at all.

 Symptoms of a tooth infection spreading to the body

-The tooth abscess will not go away on its own.
+A tooth abscess will not resolve on its own.
 Even if the cyst bursts, you still need treatment.
-A very dangerous situation takes place when the infection begins spreading to the rest of the body.
+A very serious situation arises when the infection begins to spread to the rest of the body.

 Symptoms to look for include: